VectorInstitute/vector-aixpert/docs/team.md

 # Acknowledgements
 Resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute.

-Funding for the research was partly provided through Horizon Europe project AIXpert: An agentic, multi-layer, GenAI-powered backbone to make an AI system explainable, accountable, and transparent (ID: 101214389).
+Funding for the research was also partly provided through Horizon Europe project AIXpert: An agentic, multi-layer, GenAI-powered backbone to make an AI system explainable, accountable, and transparent (ID: 101214389).